 In this article, we’ll examine the downside of electric cars, including reliability and common issues.

-Electric cars are becoming more popular, but they’re still far outweighed by traditional non-electric vehicles.
+Electric cars have become far more popular in recent years, with sales up a staggering 40 per cent in 2022.
 Electric car myths continue to circulate, spreading misinformation about electric vehicles that may put drivers off.
 Plus, change is always hard-fought, so it’s understandable that there’s still some resistance to switching to electric cars.

 Many people cite unreliability as a key disadvantage of electric cars.
 So just how reliable are electric vehicles in comparison to non-EVs?

-Electric car owners have the highest owner satisfaction rating of all car owners .
+Electric car owners have the highest owner satisfaction rating of all car owners.
+But despite this, drivers report significant reliability issues with their electric vehicles.
+A report published in 2022 concluded that electric SUVs were the least reliable cars on the road .
 But despite this, drivers report significant reliability issues with their electric vehicles.
 Electric SUVs are currently ranked as the least reliable car type.